-In addition to the four pillars of our organization, we have six program areas in which we focus our efforts: Church, Community, Council, Family, Pro Life, and Youth.
+In addition to the four pillars of our organization, we have four program areas in which we focus our efforts: Faith, Community, Family, and Life.
 For more information on those program areas, check out our program page.

 Who are the Knights?